soulhotel/git-userChrome/README.md

 - Applying user.js if applicable.
 - Restarting Firefox.
 - Cleaning up user.is if applicable.
-- It waits for running commands to finish before moving on to the next.

 ## Don't have Git? (open a terminal and paste the command):